Our unique analysis of the bills Slaughter sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Jan 1985 to Nov 1991, Slaughter missed 138 of 3,107 roll call votes, which is 4.4%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Nov 1991.
+From Jan 1985 to Nov 1991, Slaughter missed 138 of 3,108 roll call votes, which is 4.4%.
+This is on par with the median of 4.4% among the lifetime records of representatives serving in Nov 1991.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: